devtantawy/car-catalogue/README.md

     - make sure no other containers are running with the same ports
     - make sure you have executed `make up`

-2. when running `npm run watch` it never finish compiling ?
-    - first run `npm run prod`
-    - then `npm run watch`
-    - now it should work

 3. i uploaded a file & i cant render it on the browser ?
     - use `Storage::url($your_uploaded_file_path)`